 Abducted, tortured and sent to jail on trumped up slander charges, Mehman Huseynov's ordeal is emblematic of how Azerbaijan treats its dissident voices.

 Mehman Huseynov, 25, is a blogger who focuses on exposing political corruption; he is also an IFEX member and chairman of the Azerbaijani press freedom group Institute for Reporters' Freedom and Safety (IRFS).
-Huseynov is currently serving a two year prison sentence, having been convicted in March 2017 on trumped up charges of slandering an entire police station.
-The prison sentence is the most recent in a string of injustices suffered by the young blogger at the hands of Azerbaijan's security services.
-His current ordeal began at the start of 2017.
+Huseynov was convicted in March 2017 on trumped up charges of slandering an entire police station and was sentenced to two years in jail.
+Prior to his imprisonment, the young blogger had suffered a string of injustices at the hands of Azerbaijan's security services.
+The events that led to his jailing began in early 2017.

 On the evening of 9 January 2017, Huseynov was grabbed and forced into a waiting car by unidentified men in Central Baku.
 The vehicle was driven away and Huseynov's whereabouts remained unknown until the following day.
 While he was held incommunicado, the blogger's family and colleagues - concerned for his welfare - repeatedly contacted the police for help, but to no avail.

-The revelation, when it came, that the blogger had actually been abducted by unidentified police agents (not an unknown experience to Azerbaijan's small community of dissident voices), was not the most disturbing one.
-Months later, at his slander trial in March 2017, Huseynov would describe in shocking detail what had happened to him that evening:
+The revelation, when it came, that Huseynov had actually been abducted by unidentified police agents (not an unknown experience to Azerbaijan's small community of dissident voices), was not the most disturbing one.
+Months later, at his slander trial in March 2017, the blogger would describe in shocking detail what had happened to him that evening:

 "After driving around the city for a while [with a bag over my head], they brought me to one place but did not take the bag off… Both along the way and in the place where I was taken to, they held my head down, with the bag over my head and my mouth covered.
 At the Department, one of them lay on top of me, tormenting me even more.
 They filmed me in an insulting manner and laughed.
 Afterwards, they took the bag off my head.
 I recognised two of those who were in the room.
 I knew that they were working for the 22nd police station of Nasimi District Police Department because one of them had previously participated in the arrest of my brother Emin Huseynov.
 They openly told me that I was detained because of my [journalistic] activity.
 I fainted at the police station.
 I have a venous thrombus (blood clot) in my leg, and none of the hospitals would admit me for surgery because I have not had any documents for a long time… They called an ambulance.
 Then, they took me to another room and began to insult me.
 They even slapped me a couple of times.
 Doctors came and gave me an injection of some unknown drug.
 In that unconscious state, they had me sign some documents.
 Even the doctors at the first aid station asked the policemen: 'Why have you done this to a regular citizen?"